iturdikulov/notes/IP_address.md

 > [[computer_network]] interface identification and location addressing.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/IP_address)</cite>

-IP address is::unique address, used to identify each computer on the internet.
+IP address is:<wbr class="f"> unique address, used to identify each computer on the internet.

-IP address provided by::ICANN, and ensure that 2 organizations don't use the same address.
+IP address provided by:<wbr class="f"> ICANN, and ensure that 2 organizations don't use the same address.

 ## IPv4 format, 32-bit

-IP address consist of::4 octets and 3 periods: `nnn.nnn.nnn.nnn nnn` - is octet,
+IP address consist of:<wbr class="f"> 4 octets and 3 periods: `nnn.nnn.nnn.nnn nnn` - is octet,
 decimal value `0-255` (256 total values). . - is period

 - `1.2.3.4`